nettmaus/nettmaus/README.md

 - 📫 How to reach me ...

-You could possibly reach me by meeting me on the street, or researching my digital footprint.
+You could possibly reach me by meeting me on the street, or researching my digital footprint (google me: I am everywhere except for Twitter).
 I don't beg for attention, so I don't put my contact data out there.

 --Sincerely,